What Is Transportation Logistics Management?

-Master of Science and MBA programs with concentrations in supply chain management or logistics are available.
+Master of Science programs with concentrations in supply chain management or logistics are available.
 Some programs focus on the technology associated with the field.
 Project management, distribution strategies, and global logistics are some of the courses you may encounter while you pursue a degree that can lead to advancement to management positions.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: